nathsimpson/nathansimpson.design/src/markdown/about.md

 When I was 13 years old I started developing a taste for design.
 I designed logos and business cards for family and small businesses in the Orange are, before transitioning into building websites in HTML and CSS.
 I then moved into building and managing Wordpress websites, and "accidentally" learnt some PHP through custom themes and plugins.

-In 2015 I moved to Sydney and began studying the _Bachelor of Design (Visual Communication) from Western Sydney University_, where I studied Programming Fundamentals, Web and Interactive Design, Data Visualisation, and an elective at the Sydney School of Entrepreneurship.
+In 2015 I moved to Sydney and began studying the _Bachelor of Design (Visual Communication)_ from Western Sydney University, where I studied Programming Fundamentals, Web and Interactive Design, Data Visualisation, and an elective at the Sydney School of Entrepreneurship.
 On the side of university, I learnt Frontend Development tools like Javascript and React through Treehouse, and attended the SydJS and React Sydney meetups.

 ---

 ## Speaking and Writing

-I've spoken at the SydJS and React Sydney meetups.
-I try to post [recordings](/blog) of these talks on my website.
+Occasionally I give talks at [SydJS](https://www.sydjs.com) and [React Sydney](https://www.meetup.com/en-AU/React-Sydney) meetups.
+I try to post recordings of these talks on my [blog](/blog).

 I also occasionally write articles on [The Apple Post](https://www.theapplepost.com/author/nathan-simpson/).